 - Develop an extremely stiff neck during their headache (and may experience near immobility due to neck or head pain).

-It can be difficult to diagnose cervicogenic headaches because their symptoms often mimic other headaches, and the exact cause of the headache is not always immediately clear to the patient or the medical provider.
+It can be difficult to diagnose cervicogenic headaches because their symptoms often mimic other headaches, and the exact cause of a headache is not always immediately clear to the patient or the medical provider.
 Diagnostic tests are often inconclusive (x-rays and scans such as MRIs and CAT scans do not show damage to soft tissues, which often contribute to cervicogenic headaches).

 In order to properly diagnose and treat a cervicogenic headache, your medical provider must first determine that your pain is definitely referred from your neck.
 This can be done with a physical examination (which will determine exactly where your pain is coming from, and what neck movements trigger your headaches).
 Other tests may include a diagnostic anesthetic blockade, combined with additional diagnostic tests.